 Are dental x-rays and Novocaine OK?

 - Local anesthesia is fine.
 Be certain your abdomen is shielded if it is absolutely necessary to have dental x-rays.

 May I use a tanning booth?

 - Using a tanning booth is not recommended.
-Use sunscreen for outdoors in the sun activities.
+Use sunscreen when outdoors and in the sun.

 May I use a hot tub?